rivue/Gamified-Study-Tool/README.md

         - ⭐️ add page after you finish a game session, but make it have confetti / small animation or something
         - ⭐️ make sure the background of the site is the color you want if you scroll to far (like in main page if you scroll too far down) (right now its white which is not good)
         - ⭐️ make unit / chapter description text more clear (e.g. Exam 1, Exam 2, etc... and e.g. Mitosis, Cell Replication, etc... sections names must be relevant to the things they describe)
-        - ⭐️ center names of libraries and make white box extend down to bottom library as well
+        - ⭐️ make white box in library course list  extend down to bottom library as well
-        - ✅ ⭐️ fix thing that makes nodes hover when you hover your mouse over the node popup box
-        - ✅ ⭐️ add a small hover animation when "Play" / "Review" button is hovered
+        - when user flips factoid card, if they have typed something in the box, it doesn't reset

     OTHER PAGES:
         - terms and policies page